Skip to content

 One install path — the WordPress plugin.
 Once activated, the plugin hooks into WooCommerce automatically; no manual event configuration required for the standard purchase funnel.

-1. WordPress admin → Plugins → Add New → search “SealMetrics” → Install & Activate.
+2. WordPress admin → Plugins → Add New → Upload Plugin → select the ZIP → Install Now → Activate.

-3. Configure the pixel CNAME under your own domain (pixel.yourdomain.com) — this keeps the request first-party and invisible to ad blockers.
+4. Optionally set a custom pixel domain under your own domain for first-party tracking — this keeps the request invisible to ad blockers.

 WooCommerce hooks consumed